-A refrigerant identifier or refrigerant gas analyzer is used when a refrigerant mixture is suspected.
-These devices typically detect R12, R134a, R22, air and hydrocarbons.
-Hydrocarbon gases like butane and isobutane often set an audible alarm, and can be explosive and hazardous to the technician or occupants of the vehicle.
-It displays the amount of each type of refrigerant as a percentage of the total blend.
-It also displays of the amount of air in the system.
+Use a refrigerant identifier or gas analyzer when a refrigerant mixture is suspected.
+These devices typically detect R12, R134a, 1234yf, air, and hydrocarbons.
+Hydrocarbon gases like butane and isobutane often set an audible alarm because they can be explosive and hazardous to the technician or occupants of the vehicle.
+It displays the amount of each refrigerant as a percentage of the total blend.
+It also displays the amount of air in the system.